-This particular suite had two bathrooms, one with an enormous double shower and a cleverly positioned and huge mirror literally the size of a door which hung on the wall.
-The other had a bath and both were stylishly finished with plenty of toiletries, (although no separate conditioner), and piles or soft towels and bathrobes.
+This particular suite had two bathrooms, one with an enormous double shower and a cleverly positioned and huge mirror literally the size of a door that hung on the wall.
+The other had a bath and both were stylishly finished with plenty of toiletries, (although no separate conditioner), and piles of soft towels and bathrobes.

 And what a walk!
 Meander through fields of corn, woodland copses, along with the reed edged river, across precarious bridges and back via the ruins of Minster Hall.
 I don’t think you could have fitted more different types of English countryside into one walk and as I waded through the knee-length grasses, passed fields of full crickets and sheep and surrounded by butterflies, I don’t think I could have been happier.

-Our Garden Suite started at £425.
-Cosy Minster Mill rooms start at £169.
+Our Garden Suite started at £425 GBP.
+Cosy Minster Mill rooms start at £169 GBP.
 Both rates include breakfast.